wsmind/dont-play-with-me/release/README.txt

 There are two versions released here.
 Pick yours depending on your platform.

-- the x86 version uses Löve 0.8.0 and may take up to a minute to load (the screen may freeze during this time)
+- the x86 version uses Löve 0.8.1 (experimental build, 2012-08-28.)

-- the x64 version uses Löve 0.8.1 (experimental build) and loads up very fast.
+- the x64 version uses Löve 0.8.1 (experimental build, 2012-08-28.)

-If you play this game sometime in the future when Löve2D has shipped a newer version, this still should work.
+Tests on early (unreleased) builds of Löve 0.9.0 indicate that the game may not run on future versions of Löve.
+Therefore, please rely on the provided executables to run the game.

 Feel free to follow installation instructions on https://love2d.org/